mcolley73/x11-forwarding/README.md

 ```

 Now, whenever we try to SSH to something in the `172.29.*.*` range, which is the range
-of our *private* IPs in the Subnet, SSH will proxy our traffic through our Bastion using
+of our *private* IPs in the Subnet, SSH will proxy our traffic through our bastion using
 the *public* DNS of the bastion itself.
+We run the same command again but we get better
+results:

 ```sh
 local $ ssh -Y ec2-user@<target-private-dns>